Suyeshsingh/K8s/README.md

 # Project Creo
-Project Creo is being developed as tool to generate yaml files for kubernetes without having to manually write them.
-Developed in Ubuntu 20.04 and Kubernetes 1.26 as a shell script.
+Kubernetes automation project (Just a bunch of script I wrote to make my life esier).
+Actively being developed in Ubuntu 20.04 and Kubernetes 1.26 as a shell script by Suyesh Singh.